 The death of significant loved one can be a very difficult and painful time.
-The emotional and physical response to a loss is a normal, natural and necessary response.
-The period of time following a death, called bereavement, is often bewildering, frightening and lonely.
+The emotional and physical responses to a loss are part of a normal, natural and necessary process.
+The period of time following a death, called bereavement, can be bewildering, frightening and lonely.

-Hospice knows that it takes patience and understanding to accept the loss of a loved one.
-Healing and hope for the future are both possible.
+We understand that it takes patience and understanding to accept the loss of a loved one.
+We know that healing and hope for the future are both possible.

-Services are available to all residents of Sweetwater County at no charge.
-Your loved one does not need to be our Hospice patient.
+Our bereavement services are extended to all residents of Sweetwater County at no charge and your loved one does not need to be our Hospice patient for you to benefit from our services.
 We offer:

 * One on One Support

 To learn more or to benefit from any of our bereavement services, please contact us by phone at 307-362-1990 or by email at email@example.com.